Peninsula Catholic High School

-Peninsula Catholic High School is a college preparatory regional school of the Diocese of Richmond located in Newport News, Virginia, which offers grades 8 through 12.
+Peninsula Catholic High School is a college preparatory regional Catholic school of the Diocese of Richmond located in Newport News, Virginia in the United states, which offers grades 8 through 12.

 It is a member of the National Catholic Educational Association (NCEA) and is accredited byAdvancED.

 History

 Peninsula Catholic High School was founded in 1903 as St. Vincent de Paul School for girls by the Sisters of Charity of Nazareth with the help of Mr. and Mrs. Thomas Fortune Ryan, who donated significant funds and the original school building in downtown Newport News; it became co-educational in 1929 when the Xaverian Brothers closed their school for boys.
 It was renamed Peninsula Catholic High school in 1966 by Bishop Russell, in the belief that the name should reflect all supporting parishes.
 The school opened a new facility in the fall of 1995 on Harpersville Road.
 In 2015, a $2.1 million athletic complex was completed.
 Since the 1984–85 school year, Peninsula Catholic has been under lay administration.